plan your visit

 Mid-May sees us slide into winter hibernation mode.
 Whilst NZ’s winters are mild, we need time to carry out essential works and maintenance on the railway line, work with the natural environment at the centre of our activity.
 But it’s high season in the ski towns and many head for the slopes of Mt Ruapehu for some superb skiing.
 Winter experiences are bountiful in the region – there’s still plenty to see and do – and there’s always the international rugby season to keep you entertained!

-Don’t miss out!
-We’re happy to help with any questions you might have about your potential visit.
-Please don't hesitate to get in touch with us today.
+We’re here to help with any questions you might have about your potential visit.
+Please don't hesitate to get in touch so we can discuss and advise.

 Journey into the heart of wild New Zealand